Hon. Edward M. Davidowitz

 The sixth edition ofThe Practice of Criminal Law under the CPLR provides amendments, additional relevant case and statutory law in almost every chapter.
 The chapter on “Rules of Evidence” has been completely revised, expanding its discussions of privileges and new provisions in civil case and statutory law relevant to rules of evidence in criminal trials and proceedings.

 Many attorneys whose practices consist solely of criminal matters are unfamiliar with the precise rules that apply to civil actions.
 Moreover many of those rules are scattered throughout New York's Penal Law, Criminal Procedure Law and other statutes, and are difficult to find without the aid of an organizational reference.
-This book solves this problem by pulling together in an orderly, logical way the rules and provisions of law concerning jurisdiction, evidence, motion practice, contempt proceedings and article 78 and habeas corpus applications none of which is covered in the CPL or the Penal Law.
+This book solves this problem by pulling together in an orderly, logical way the rules and provisions of law concerning jurisdiction, evidence, motion practice, contempt proceedings and article 78 and habeas corpus applications none of which are covered in the CPL or the Penal Law.

 View Table of Contents and Author Bios